altafmquadri/lead-us-frontend/README.md

 ### Objectives
-The web app was designed by collecting reuqirements from life insurance agents.
+The web app was designed by collecting requirements from life insurance agents.
 They wanted a tool to manage their clientele where they can clearly see their appointments, quickly obtain turn by turn directions when they are on the move from apointment to appointment.
-The app also keeps track of their performance by displaying all key ratios of convesions from presentations to sales.
+The app also keeps track of their performance by displaying all key ratios of conversions from presentations to sales.